sterg24/JuliaPavelPevznerBioinformaticsAlgorithms/README.md

 Bioinformatics algorithms offer many chances to demonstrate  how the flexible anf fast Julia language can be used to implement algorithms in a concise and hopefully easy to understand way that often closely matches the documentation.

+## Julia tools for Artificial Intelligence

+The main branch contains a Julia Transformer implementation.